The Original ! Hydraulic Ram Pumps

 wheels or fountains.
 Simply because a ram uses no power opens up a world of

-possibilities for using water that would otherwise flow on downstream,wasted.
-All that
+possibilities for using water that would otherwise flow on downstream - wasted.

 is really required is the surface water source.
 The water has to be moving...not much,